Numerical simulations of Scalar Dark Matter Around Binary Neutron Star mergers

 In this work, we have shown that wave DM is not dispersed by the BNS and tends to cluster around and within them, in the mass range where there is a correspondence in length scales between the separation and the Compton wavelength, similar to recent results for BBH mergers \cite{Bamber:2022pbs, Aurrekoetxea:2023jwk}.
 However, even at very high densities, scalar matter does not significantly affect the dynamics or merger signatures of NSs.
 While the simulations included only around ten orbits of the binary close to merger, the realistic inspiral timescale is of the order of Gyr.
 During this long early-inspiral phase, a higher fraction of DM could, in principle, accumulate around the NSs, potentially enhancing its effects within the sensitivity band of GW detectors \cite{Abac:2025saz, KAGRA:2023pio}.
 Nevertheless, even in such scenarios, the signatures identified here would remain difficult to disentangle from other effects, resulting in strong degeneracies.
 Therefore, detecting any accumulation of wave DM using NSs will remain challenging even with upcoming detections and future observational facilities.

-One caveat is that, since the main candidates for wave DM are axions or ALPs, one should account for the effects of their expected self-interactions, or couplings to matter and gauge fields.
+One case in which the effects might be enhanced is that of neutron star–black hole mergers, where the scalar field could have undergone amplification through superradiance around the black hole during its history, resulting in higher densities.
+Further, since the main candidates for wave DM are axions or ALPs, one should account for the effects of their expected self-interactions, or couplings to matter and gauge fields.
 These effects, as well as some proposed production mechanisms, can lead to larger accumulation and novel dynamics in and around compact objects \cite{Marsh:2015xka, Hook:2017psm, Kumamoto:2024wjd, Iwamoto:1984ir}.
-Complementary studies exploring different mass ranges of ALPs have placed constraints based on their nucleonic coupling and emission from supernovae cores \cite{Lella:2023bfb}, supernovae remnants \cite{Beznogov:2018fda}, and pulsars \cite{Noordhuis:2023wid}, see \cite{Caputo:2024oqc} and references therein.
+Complementary studies exploring different mass ranges of ALPs have placed constraints based on their nucleonic coupling and emission from supernovae cores \cite{Lella:2023bfb}, supernovae remnants \cite{Beznogov:2018fda}, cooling of NSs \cite{Fiorillo:2025zzx}, and pulsars \cite{Noordhuis:2023wid}, see \cite{Caputo:2024oqc} and references therein.
 Constraints on DM self-interactions arising from the Bullet Cluster \cite{Robertson:2016xjh} depend on the particle mass, and significant interactions could still play a role on smaller scales \cite{Berezhiani:2015bqa, Berezhiani:2019pzd}.
-In such cases of additional couplings, the dynamics of scalar interactions and their bound states may give further observational signatures.
+In such scenarios involving additional couplings, the dynamics of scalar interactions and the formation of bound states may give further observational signatures.